Security model

 contain.

 A compromised or malicious server can deny service, tamper with metadata, or serve altered ciphertext — but AES-GCM authentication means tampered ciphertext fails to decrypt rather than producing wrong plaintext silently.
 It still cannot read secret values, because it never holds the keys.
+The exception is bounded by design: an attacker with full control of the control plane still cannot enable sync on an environment, because the key grant that allows decryption can only be produced client-side by someone who already holds the key.
+They could read environments where you had already enabled sync — which is why the grant is per environment, per destination, and revocable.

 A leaked passphrase exposes that user's private key (and therefore every environment granted to them).
 Treat passphrases like the master credential they are.